 Seek to understand.
 Seeking to understand allows someone to ask questions, be inquisitive and explore the nuanced perspective of another individual.
 Understanding will provide insight into how your spouse's past trauma is affecting his or her current functioning.
 In effect, you will begin to understand his or her triggers and fears.

 Find outside support.
 Someone who has a history of trauma should not attempt to heal without help.
 Nor should a husband or wife try to fix what he or she sees as the problem.
 Seeking quality, qualified counseling is of the utmost importance for the spouse who is struggling and for the couple.Dr.
-Mark A. Mayfield has been a counselor to at-risk teens, families and couples for more than 10 years.
+Mark A. Mayfield has been a counselor to families, couples and at-risk teens since 2008.
 He is the founder and CEO of Mayfield Counseling Centers in Colorado Springs, Colorado.

 A variety of marital issues can lead to challenges or even hopelessness for one or both spouses in a marriage.
 Gaining a sense of hope and direction often requires understanding the underlying issues and relationship patterns which may have led to the crisis.
 Reach out to well-trained helpers even if you are the only person in the marriage willing to take action at this time.
 We can guide you as you seek a referral and take your first steps toward recovery.
 You can contact us Monday through Friday from 6 a.m. to 8 p.m.
 (Mountain time) at: 855-771-HELP (4357) or